dougtoppin/novalug-docker-images/PITCHME.md

 Tell me something

 * docker help - more than 50 subcommands
-* docker version - who am i
+* docker version - what am i running and talking to
 * docker info - describe my environment

 +++